lkeab/BCNet/README.md

 - **Two-stage instance segmentation.**
 - **Bilayer decoupling for the occluder and occludee.**
 - **Simple occlusion handling module with large performance gain.**
+- **We provide BCNet with both the FCOS and Faster R-CNN detectors.**

 **Under preparation**.
 Our code and pretrained model will be fully released before CVPR takes place on June 19th .